+US\$25,000,000 (Minimum Offering)

-- (Minimum Offering) - (Maximum Offering)
+US\$50,000,000 (Maximum Offering)

-Ordinary Shares

-A Minimum of

-and a Maximum of Secondary Offering:
+A Minimum of 9,090,909 and a Maximum of 18,181,818 Ordinary Shares

-Up to \$

-Ordinary Shares)
+Secondary Offering: Up to US\$22,000,000 (8,000,000 Ordinary Shares)

-This prospectus qualifies the distribution (the "Treasury Offering") of ordinary shares ("Ordinary Shares") of Tethys Petroleum Limited ("Tethys" or the "Company"), a company formed under the laws of Guernsey, and the distribution (the "Secondary Offering") Ordinary Shares held by CanArgo Limited (the "Selling Shareholder"), a wholly-owned subsidiary of CanArgo of up to Energy Corporation ("CanArgo"), in each case at a price of \$ • per Ordinary Share (the "Offering Price").
+This prospectus qualifies the distribution (the "Treasury Offering") of ordinary shares ("Ordinary Shares") of Tethys Petroleum Limited ("Tethys" or the "Company"), a company formed under the laws of Guernsey, and the distribution (the "Secondary Offering") of up to 8,000,000 Ordinary Shares held by CanArgo Limited (the "Selling Shareholder"), a wholly-owned subsidiary of CanArgo Energy Corporation ("CanArgo"), in each case at a price of US\$2.75 per Ordinary Share (the "Offering Price").
 See "Principal Shareholders and Selling Shareholder."
-The Treasury Offering and the Secondary Offering are collectively referred to herein as the "Offerings" and the Ordinary Shares sold pursuant to the Offerings are collectively referred to herein as the "Offered Shares".
+The Treasury Offering and the Secondary Offering are collectively referred to herein as the "Offering Price" and the Ordinary Shares sold pursuant to the Offerings are collectively referred to herein as the "Offering Price".
 The Offering Price of the Offered Shares was determined by negotiation between the Company, the Selling Shareholder, CanArgo and the agents, being Jennings Capital Inc., Tristone Capital Inc. and Haywood Securities Inc. (the "Agents").
-The Treasury Offering is subject to a minimum number of Ordinary Shares (the "Minimum Offering") and a maximum number of Ordinary Shares (the "Maximum Offering").
+The Treasury Offering is subject to a minimum number of 9,090,909 Ordinary Shares (the "Minimum Offering") and a maximum number of 18,181,818 Ordinary Shares (the "Maximum Offering").
 No Ordinary Shares will be sold under the Secondary Offering unless the Maximum Offering has been sold.
 The Company will not receive any proceeds from the Secondary Offering.

-Consent under The Control of Borrowing (Guernsey) Ordinances, 1959 to 1989, for the circulation of the final prospectus insofar as it relates to the Treasury Offering and the Secondary Offering and to the raising of money by the Treasury Offering will be sought.
+Consent under The Control of Borrowing (Guernsey) Ordinances, 1959 to 1989, for the circulation of this prospectus insofar as it relates to the Treasury Offering and the Secondary Offering and to the raising of money by the Treasury Offering has been obtained.
 Neither the Guernsey Financial Services Commission nor the States of Guernsey Policy Council accept any responsibility for the financial soundness of the Company or for the correctness of any of the statements made or opinions expressed with regards thereto.

 There is currently no market through which the Ordinary Shares may be sold and purchasers may not be able to resell Ordinary Shares purchased under this prospectus.
+The Toronto Stock Exchange ("TSX") has conditionally approved the listing of the Ordinary Shares.
+Listing will be subject to the Company fulfilling all of the listing requirements of the TSX on or before August 28, 2007.